-- Leeds to Manchester target journey time of 40 minutes. - York to Manchester target journey time of 62 minutes. - Capacity for six inter-urban services per hour for trains of eight carriages, and up to two local services per hour, in - 92.5% of passenger trains to arrive within 5 minutes of the scheduled time. - W10/W12 gauge clearance and provision of one freight path per hour (in each direction) for freight services between Manchester Victoria/Guide Bridge and Thornhill (Dewsbury). - Upgrades to stations along the route.
+- eight carriages, and up to two local services per hour, in both directions. - 92.5% of passenger trains to arrive within 5 minutes of the scheduled time. - W10/W12 gauge clearance and provision of one freight path per hour (in each direction) for freight services between Manchester Victoria/Guide Bridge and Thornhill (Dewsbury). - Upgrades to stations along the route.